Chief Executive Officer

 Anna joined SCCLF from the Lowcountry Food Bank where she was Vice President of Community Initiatives.
 In that role, Anna oversaw the food bank’s feeding programs, agency relations, nutrition education and community kitchen.
 In addition to food banking experience, Anna has a background in affordable housing development and rehab programs.
 She was executive director of Operation Home from 2008-2011.

 Anna has a bachelor’s degree in sociology from the College of Charleston and received her master’s degree in social work from the University of South Carolina.
-She currently serves as president of the board of directors for the Lowcountry Homeless Coalition; Anna also is the chair of the local Emergency Food and Shelter board.
+She currently serves on the boards of South Carolina Coalition for the Homeless, Eat Smart Move More SC, SC Food Policy Council, SC Community Capital Alliance, and Local Emergency Food and Shelter Board.

 Chief Lending Officer